Happy traveling couple on a busy street look at the man’s mobile phone

-What Is a Lack of Revolving Accounts?
+What Is a Revolving Account?

-3 min read
+4 min read

-Key points:
+Key Takeaways

 1. Revolving accounts are credit accounts that you can borrow against multiple times, such as credit cards.

-See if you're pre-approved with no harm to your credit score1
+With no harm to your credit score1

 Comparing revolving credit with installment loans

 • Installment loans: These are loans that have a predetermined repayment period that you pay off with regular (i.e., installment) payments.
-Examples of installment credit include auto loans, mortgages, student loans, and personal loans.
+Examples of installment credit accounts include auto loans, mortgages, student loans, and personal loans.

 Both installment loans and revolving credit accounts can impact your credit score, according to the Fair Isaac Corporation (FICO).
-For example, your payment history with both types of accounts can be important.
+2 For example, your payment history with both types of accounts can be important.

 Can a lack of revolving accounts impact your credit?

-Having a revolving account won’t automatically give you a better credit score.
-But having a mix of installment and revolving credit accounts may have a positive influence on your credit score based on info from the Federal Deposit Insurance Corporation (FDIC).
+Having a mix of installment and revolving credit accounts may have a positive influence on your credit score based on info from the Federal Deposit Insurance Corporation (FDIC).
 As a result, the lack of revolving credit accounts could also impact on your credit score.

 Did you know?